Hours and location

 Math Help Centre Online

-The MHC Online services provide registered math students with the platform to interact with helpers (TAs), ask questions and have them answered by the helpers.
+The MHC online services provide students registered in our math courses with the platform to interact with helpers (TAs), ask questions and have them answered by the helpers.
 This greatly extends the services of the MHC beyond the walls of the Math Help Centre.
 This Math Help Centre Online platforms, Zoom and Piazza, are places you can access the services provided by MHC from the comfort of your home.

 MHC forums live on Piazza